Insurers step up pitch for Obamacare as government slashes its effort

 Independence Blue Cross, a health insurer in Pennsylvania, has commissioned a tractor trailer truck to bring insurance consultants out to shopping centers and other neighborhood spots around Philadelphia.

-Centene Corp, best known for its Medicaid health insurance, is expanding TV and print advertising for Obamacare as it ventures into three new states: Kansas, Missouri and Nevada.
+Centene Corp (CNC.N), best known for its Medicaid health insurance, is expanding TV and print advertising for Obamacare as it ventures into three new states: Kansas, Missouri and Nevada.
 Tech-savvy newcomer Oscar Health has four different TV commercials running in six states including Texas and Ohio that espouse “easy health insurance” with video shots of patients text-messaging with Oscar.

 Trump cut $90 million in advertising and outreach spending for the 2018 enrollment period, which opened on Nov.
 1, part of his promise to let Democratic President Barack Obama’s signature healthcare law “implode” until Congress can repeal it.